 Cons: Young poults are more delicate than chicks, and can be more challenging to raise to adulthood.
 Appropriate gamebird-type feed is more expensive than chicken or duck feed.
 Heritage breed turkeys can fly, so you may need to be prepared to clip wings or create a covered run, if keeping them contained is necessary.
 Poults are more expensive to acquire than chicks or ducklings.

-Quail seem to be the new “it” bird – in our area anyway.
-I know so many homesteaders who have really enjoyed adding this quirky little fowl to their flocks.
+We just added quail to our homestead this year, and we are absolutely smitten with these wonderful little birds.
 What absolutely amazes me is HOW QUICKLY they mature.
-They start laying eggs and are ready for processing by 6-8 weeks.
-That’s faster than growing spinach!
+They start laying eggs and are ready for processing by about 8 weeks.
+That's faster than growing spinach!

 Pros: Fast maturing, require little space, and are inexpensive to acquire.
 During their first year, they're prolific layers of small eggs that may have a ready market in your area.
 Easy to butcher and excellent eating.